 - In chapter 3, when you try to enter the resistance headquarters.

-- RPGs often have a similar, if simpler, situation where an NPC will ask a yes or no question.
+- RPGs often have a similar, if simpler, situation where an Non-Player Character will ask a yes or no question.
 You can answer "Yes" and get some information, then come back and answer "No" to get different information that might also be important.
 Or answer "No" first.
 It's all the same to the NPC, who doesn't recognize you as the flip-flopper you are.

-- Yuffie appears to the party as a random battle encounter.
+- Final Fantasy VII: Yuffie appears to the party as a random battle encounter.
 If, during the post-battle scene, the player answers wrong, she'll disappear, stealing from you.
 She keeps coming back with the same dialogue and continues to steal from the party, until her entire dialogue's answers are chosen correctly and she joins the party.
 Although at that point, she will acknowledge the previous encounters by offering to return "some" of the money she stole earlier.

 - Averted in Breath of Fire II.
 When you're trying to smuggle your partner out of town in a garbage can, the guard will stop you and ask what you're carrying.
 Any of the three responses will work.
 Later on, the party is asked by a monk what the true name of their god is; answering correctly will let you skip a boss fight.